Configure Native Passkeys for Mobile Logins

 Add the Passkeys Authenticator

-Once you have a compliant device, and the associated domains are registered, simply create a Passkeys Authenticator and configure the app to use it:
+Once the prerequisite setup is complete, simply create a Passkeys Authenticator and configure the app to use it.

 Test Native Passkeys